Siberian cat shedding patterns

 Try to avoid brushes made of synthetic materials.
 Those tend to cause static electricity which causes increased fragility of cat hair and isn’t pleasant for the cat.
 (We all know what static feels like).

-Brushing your cat
+Grooming your Siberian cat

 Start brushing your cat’s fur with a rare toothbrush, then proceed with a fine-tooth comb.
 Brush with the fur’s natural direction, not against it.
 At the end of the brushing session, you can “raise” their hair a little by giving it a few brushes against the natural direction.
 Don’t overdo it though.
 It might not be too pleasant for the cat.